-- 1. The accompanying schedule of expenditures of federal awards and state financial assistance (Schedule) includes the federal and state award activity of the Matthew Walker Comprehensive Health Center, Inc. under programs of the federal and state governments for the year ended January 31, 2021.
+The accompanying schedule of expenditures of federal awards and state financial assistance (Schedule) includes the federal and state award activity of Matthew Walker Comprehensive Health Center, Inc. under programs of the federal and state governments for the year ended January 31, 2022.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State of Tennessee Audit Manual.
-Because the schedule presents only a selected portion of the operations of the Matthew Walker Comprehensive Health Center, Inc., it is not intended to and does not present the financial position, results of operations, changes in net assets or cash flows of the Matthew Walker Comprehensive Health Center, Inc. - 2.
-Expenditures reported on the schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in Uniform Guidance and the State of Tennessee audit manual, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-Negative amounts shown on the Schedule, if any, represent adjustments or credits made in the normal course of business to amounts reported as expenditures in prior years.
-The Matthew Walker Comprehensive Health Center, Inc. has elected not to use the 10% de minimis indirect cost rate allowed under Uniform Guidance. - 3.
-The Matthew Walker Comprehensive Health Center, Inc. did not have any federal or state loan programs during the year ended January 31, 2021.
+Because the schedule presents only a selected portion of the operations of Matthew Walker Comprehensive Health Center, Inc., it is not intended to and does not present the financial position, results of operations, changes in net assets or cash flows of Matthew Walker Comprehensive Health Center, Inc.